jenkins-x/enhancements/proposals/5/README.md

 **When should we start this?** We should aim to start this immediately, new functionality should be written in this decomposed way, if we ultimately decide that this is a bad idea, Its far easier to refactor something into the JX codebase than it is to refactor something out.

+**I have an idea for a module?** Great, add it to the list.

+**Shouldn't we plan out what modules we are going to need first?** It's very hard to understand exactly what we can extract in a timely manner, without trying to do it.
+I'm expecting there to be a number of failed attempts / false starts on this - and this is ok.
+For instance, we may discover that we need to perform a refactor inside JX before we can pull out a module, this is ok.
+It's all part of continuously improving.

+**Won't extra modules add additional overhead?** Yes they will, but they will also bring much larger advantages.
+We should aim to use `dependabot` (on a weekly schedule) to update dependencies in sub projects, afterall, this is what we would expect the community to use.
+If we find that we are constantly version chasing from one module to the next, then that code is too highly coupled and we need to rethink (refactor or take a different approach)